Skip to content

 namespace Application;

-// PHP error handling
+// error handling by PHP

 ini_set("display_errors", "0");

-// Include interface and classes
+// interface and class inclusion

 require_once __DIR__ . "/TaxAdminData.php";